parlakyan/beginrecovery/README.md

 # Select Storage when prompted
 firebase deploy --only storage
 ```
-See `docs/PHOTO_UPLOAD.md` for detailed storage configuration.
+See `docs/STORAGE.md` for detailed storage configuration and `docs/PHOTO_UPLOAD.md` for photo/logo management.

 ### 5. Stripe Setup
 1. Create a Stripe account